-Multiple implants can even be strategically placed into the jawbone in order to secure a denture.
-Compared to traditional removable dentures, implant dentures are much less likely to slip and slide within the mouth, plus they restore much more of a patient’s bite strength, enabling them to enjoy more foods with ease.
+Multiple implants can even be strategically placed into the jawbone in order to secure a full denture.
+Compared to traditional removable dentures, implant dentures won’t slip and slide within the mouth, plus they restore much more of a patient’s bite strength, enabling them to enjoy more foods with ease.

 Understanding the Cost of Dental Implants

 Dental implants are quite versatile and can meet the needs of patients with varying degrees of tooth loss.
-Because of this, the overall cost of the procedure (which is broken up into two phases, placement and restoration) can vary quite a bit from person to person depending on their particular needs and goals.
+Because of this, the overall cost of the procedure can vary quite a bit from person to person depending on their particular needs and goals.
 Factors such as how many teeth a patient wants to be replaced, where they are located, and what kind of restoration they want can all influence the final price.

 While dental implants often do cost more upfront than other replacements, they tend to be the better investment over time thanks to their longevity.
 Traditional bridges and dentures require periodic maintenance and complete replacement every 7-10 years, while dental implants can easily last for 30 years if not longer with just simple brushing and flossing.
 This can literally save a patient thousands of dollars over the course of their lifetime, plus the esthetic and health benefits provided by implants simply can’t be matched by other options.